Nagoya Castle: Northeast turret

 Also called the Ushitora (ox-tiger 丑寅) turret due to its earthly branches position, the northeast turret (東北隅櫓 Tōhoku-sumi Yagura) had two stories.
 It was located close to the east gate.
 The white coating on the mud walls made the structure water- and fireproof.
 The northeast turret was similar to the southeast and southwest turret and had a similar structure except for the difference in the design of the projecting bay windows (出窓 de-mado).

-It was destroyed during the Pacific War.
+It was destroyed during World War II.